TyeMcQueen/terraform-google-certificate-map-simple/README.md

 ### Output Value Maps

-The resource records for most of the infrastructure created are returned in output values that are maps where the keys are fully qualified hostnames.
-The output value `module.NAME.keys` is the list of these fully qualified hostnames, first those from `hostnames1` followed by those from `hostnames2`, but skipping any duplicates (and any hostnames that end in just "|").
+The resource records for most of the infrastructure created are returned in output values that are maps where the key is the hostname (minus any "|" suffix).
+The output value `module.NAME.keys` is the list of these hostnames, first those from `hostnames1` followed by those from `hostnames2`, but skipping any duplicates (and any hostnames that end in just "|").

 For example, consider this invocation of the module: